lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-   If the timer expires, and no ACK has been received since the start of the timer, the fragment sender assumes that the all-1 fragment has been successfully received (and possibly, the last ACK has been lost: this mechanism assumes that the ACK Always timer for the all-1 fragment is long enough to allow several ACK retries if the all-1 fragment has not been received by the fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).
+   If the timer expires, and no ACK has been received since the start of the timer, the fragment sender assumes that the all-1 fragment has been successfully received (and possibly, the last ACK has been lost: this mechanism assumes that the retransmission timer for the all-1 fragment is long enough to allow several ACK retries if the all-1 fragment has not been received by the fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).